Magnetotransport of Functional Oxide Heterostructures Affected by Spin-Orbit Coupling: A Tale of Two-Dimensional Systems: Introduction

 \section{Introduction}

-Perovskite-related oxides show a huge variety of intrinsic properties.\cite{zubko:2011} With oxide heterostructures it is not only possible to combine such material characteristics but also to identify novel electronic phases emerging on the nanoscale which allows to trigger a plethora of functionalities.\cite{hwang:2012,Mannhart2010} At the interfaces of certain polar insulators confined metallic electronic systems appear driven by electronic reconstruction.\cite{hesper:2000,okamoto:2004} In addition, inversion symmetry is systemically broken, a key ingredient for strong Rashba-type spin-orbit coupling, leading to anomalous transport properties which will be addressed in this paper.
-Moreover, such electronic systems, when gapped, may assume non-trivial values of topological invariants causing a particular behavior of their magnetotransport.
-In fact, magnetotransport allows to obtain a fingerprint of the electronic state of metals, especially also of oxide heterostructures with their complex electronic properties controlled by sizable spin-orbit coupling, multi-band behavior, disorder and Coulomb interaction.
+Perovskite-related oxides show a huge variety of intrinsic properties.\cite{zubko:2011} With oxide heterostructures, it is not only possible to combine such material characteristics but also to identify novel electronic phases emerging on the nanoscale which allows to trigger a plethora of functionalities.\cite{hwang:2012,Mannhart2010} At the interfaces of certain polar insulators confined metallic electronic systems appear driven by electronic reconstruction.\cite{hesper:2000,okamoto:2004} In addition, inversion symmetry is systemically broken, a key ingredient for strong Rashba-type spin–orbit coupling, leading to anomalous transport properties which will be addressed in this article.
+Moreover, such electronic systems, when gapped, may assume nontrivial values of topological invariants causing a particular behavior of their magnetotransport.
+In fact, magnetotransport allows to obtain a fingerprint of the electronic state of metals, especially also of oxide heterostructures with their complex electronic properties controlled by sizable spin–orbit coupling, multiband behavior, disorder, and Coulomb interaction.